A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 The cluster subgroup of the initial node is also configured when the initial node is created and it cannot be changed.
 You must configure an Oracle Key Vault server that is converted to the initial node to use a valid Network Time Protocol (NTP) setting before you begin the conversion.
 The initial node always starts as a read-only node in read-only restricted mode.

-To expand the cluster, you select the Add Node button on the Cluster tab of the Oracle Key Vault Management console.
+To create the cluster, you select the Add Node button on the Cluster tab of the Oracle Key Vault Management console.

 3.4.3 Expansion of a Multi-Master Cluster